conda-forge/conda-forge.github.io/src/webservice.rst

 This command will attempt to update a recipe to the new conda-build 3 format.
 It can be sent either in an issue or a PR.

+Note that this update command is kind of a hack, and things might go wrong.
+Make sure to look over the changes, and ask for help if you're not sure about something.

 @conda-forge-admin, please lint
 -------------------------------